THE COSTUME PARTY

 After I got the ears off, the sounds around me didn’t matter so much.
-Exhausted, I sat down and didn’t feel the broken glass beneath me.
+Exhausted, I sat down.
+I didn’t feel the broken glass beneath me.

 The world blurred as blue lights came close.
 Figures rushed forward.
 A voice looped through the haze and asked me my name.
 When I started laughing, they all took a step back.

 That was a long time ago now.
 These days, they look after me here.
-They look after me and tend to my scars.
-They don’t let me look at mirrors and I get to meet a lot of students who want to understand about my problems.
-Some of them manage not to throw up when they first see me.
+They tend to my scars.
+They don’t let me look at mirrors and I get to meet a lot of students who want to understand my problems.
+Some of them manage not to throw up the first time they see me.

-The other residents have parties for Christmas, Easter and Halloween.
-The staff think it’s best that I stay in my room during them.
+The other residents here have parties for Christmas, Easter and Halloween.
+The staff think it’s best for me to stay in my room during them.
 Especially the one at Halloween.
-They’ll get no complaints from me.
+They get no complaints from me.
 Ask anyone.
 I’ve never been a fan of Halloween parties.